 An arrow on the tyre sidewall indicates the direction of rotation on tyres with directional tread.
 Always observe the direction of rotation indicated when fitting the wheel.
-This quarantees optimum grip and helps to avoid aquaplaning, excessive noise and wear.
+This guarantees optimum grip and helps to avoid aquaplaning, excessive noise and wear.

-- New tyres do not have maximum grip in the first 500 km.
-Drive particularly carefully to avoid risk of accident. - Never drive with damaged tyres.
-This may be an accident risk. - If you notice unusual vibration or if the vehicle pulls to one side when driving, stop the vehicle immediately and check the tyres for damage.
+• New tyres do not have maximum grip in the first 500 km.
+Drive particularly carefully to avoid risk of accident.

+- Never drive with damaged tyres.
+This may cause an accident. - If you notice unusual vibration or if the vehicle pulls to one side when driving, stop the vehicle immediately and check the tyres for damage.